 Are you tempted to embark on a gluten-free, dairy-free, or sugar-free diet?
 You should think twice.
 Instead of eliminating entire food groups (unless medically necessary), you should aim to follow a well-balanced diet that incorporates all food groups, even sweets, in moderation.

 5. Eat more whole foods

 To enhance your overall mental and physical wellness, it’s crucial to fuel up using whole foods, such as fruits, vegetables, legumes, nuts, and grains.
 Healthy snacks and meals include eating carrots and snap peas with hummus or adding fresh spinach and bell peppers to omelets.

 6. Drink up

-Drinking water keeps you hydrated and feeling fuller for longer.
-Most people don’t drink enough water throughout the day.
-As a result, sometimes they confuse hunger for thirst.
-Drink a glass of water before each meal, which will help curb your appetite.
-Aim to drink at least 10 cups of water per day, and try adding in some fruits that have a high water content, such as melon and berries.
+Drinking water keeps you hydrated and your body running optimally.
+Most people don’t drink enough water throughout the day and are chronically dehydrated as a result.
+This negatively affects everything from skin to cognition to sleep.
+Aim to drink at least ten cups of water per day, and try adding in some fruits with high water content, such as melon and berries.

-It’s true -- preparing for your big day can be super nervewracking.
-But you can easily slim down and tone up by planning a few months in advance.
-Remember to avoid fad diets at all costs and instead create customized, realistic fitness and weight loss goals.
-Follow the above tips, and you'll be the most beautiful bride ever, guaranteed!
+It’s true — preparing for your big day can be super nerve-racking.
+But you can easily get in shape and adopt healthier habits by planning a few months in advance.
+Remember to avoid fad diets at all costs and instead focus on foods and activities you love and that help you to distress and feel your best.